 Do you understand how misleading 3.9% is!?
 There are 19 million people in the NYC metro area alone.
 And nearly 40% of its homeowners who have jumbo loans are delinquent!

 If the economy sinks into another recession — which we believe is inevitable — just imagine what it’ll look like if even MORE delinquencies come up.
 It’ll be especially bad in metro areas with large, delinquent mortgage loans threatening higher losses!

 This crisis is not behind us… and the housing market is not going into a recovery.
 Banks still have the worst loans on their balance sheets.
 The demographic trends show a net decline for houses from 2015 through 2039.
 Who cares if 2015 is showing a pitiful rise in new homes sales thus far!

 I encourage you join me September 10 to 12 at the third annual Irrational Economic Summit to discuss why the boomers are such a threat to our economy.
 Real estate isn’t the only reason… but it’s a pretty big one.
 A host of other analysts will join the discussion including David Stockman, Dr. Lacy Hunt, and keynote speaker P.J.
 O’Rourke.
 We’ll tell you exactly how you need to react to this unprecedented demographic situation.

 For now, consider your real estate holdings — especially higher-end properties in the major markets.
 Banks can tighten up on loans very fast if they see the sector start to crack.
 And don’t buy into the bogus figures that say the housing market’s doing better.
-We’re warning you — it’s not!
+We’re warnrning you — it’s not!